Sydney-Informatics-Hub/rna-seq-pt1-quarto/notebooks/3_intro_to_nextflow_and_nfcore.md

 <div class="objectives">

 ### **Objectives**
-- Introduction to Nextflow and nfcore
+- Introduction to Nextflow and nf-core
 </div>